Skip to content

 Private repositories Still queried if configured

 Internal components can still be matched against vulnerabilities defined in the private vulnerability repository.
-This allows organisations to track and triage vulnerabilities in their own codebases without exposing component identifiers externally.
+This allows organizations to track and triage vulnerabilities in their own codebases without exposing component identifiers externally.